Where Do Resumes Come From, and Should We Still Use Them? (Part 1 of 3)

 What are resumes good for?

-Between the potential bias that resumes seem to facilitate and the no-resume success of organizations like First Step Staffing, it might be tempting to think that our collective future is 100% CV-free.
+Between the potential bias that resumes seem to facilitate and the no-resume success of organisations like First Step Staffing, it might be tempting to think that our collective future is 100% CV-free.

 But in part two of this three-part series, we’ll be talking about why resumes still have an important role to play in the hiring process; it’s just a matter of knowing exactly what that role is.

-Subscribe to our Staffing Blog to stay tuned for part two!
+Subscribe to our Recruitment Blog to stay tuned for part two!